juhannam/ctp431-2016/homework2/README.md

 - Summarizing FFT spectrum to 10 subbands over frequency
 - Adding an envelope follower to each subband level

-The envelope follower takes the input level when the input level is greater than the tracked level.
-However, when the input level is less than the tracked level, the  envelope follower takes decayed value from the tracked level by a factor of 0.95 or so.
+The subband frequencies are provided as a set of lower, center and upper frequencies in the "octave_band.js" file.
+In order to obtain the sound level of a subband, you should compute a triangular shape of weights with the three frequencies, multiply them to FFT magnitude power under the subband and sum them all togehther.

-Note that you shohuld first change the filenames from "MusicVisualizer_startup.js" to "MusicVisualizer.js" and "octave_band_startup.js" to "octave_band.js".
+The envelope follower takes the subband level as input.
+When the input level is greater than previously tracked level, it returns the input level right away.
+However, when the input level is less than the previously tracked level, it returns a decayed value from the tracked level by a factor of 0.95 or so.

 ## Step #2